GSA-TTS/identity-site/_pages/policy.md

 Our security practices
 ----------------------

-Login.gov uses a variety of industry-standard security methods to protect this U.S. government service and your data, and to ensure the service remains available to all users.
+login.gov uses a variety of industry-standard security methods to protect this U.S. government service and your data, and to ensure the service remains available to all users.
 These methods include monitoring and recording network traffic to identify unauthorized attempts to